 CAN THESE PROBLEMS BE RECTIFIED?

-The answer to that is an emphatic YES!
+The answer to that is an emphatic hell YES!

-The question of how is totally up to the people of Owerri zone, however, i would suggest a few of the basic things our zone MUST seriously pursue:
+The question of how is totally up to the good, the bad and the ugly people of Owerri zone.
+However, i would suggest a few of the basic things our zone MUST seriously pursue:

 Just as it was clearly pointed out above, disunity is one of the major storms rocking the Owerri political ship.
 The only reason the ship has not wrecked is due to the doggedness and determination of a few selfless individuals in the terrain.
 However, if something as meaningful as the Government House must be achieved by the zone, then the need for unity must start getting more than just mere lip service.

 Talking about unity, the people of the zone must find a way of reaching a consensus with regards to the pre-election selection of governorship candidates.
 The zone must find ways of narrowing down her options to one or two people.
 Under that circumstance, giving block votes would be easier and without much hassle.
 Charity must start from home.